tomdz/sphinx-maven/README.md

 ## Basic Usage <a name="basic-usage"></a>

-1. Create a folder `src\site\sphinx` (this can be changed via options should you want a different folder).
+1. Create a folder `src/site/sphinx` (this can be changed via options should you want a different folder).
 2. Generate documentation in it.
 Basically what you need is

     * A configuration file called [conf.py](http://sphinx.pocoo.org/config.html) that defines the theme and other options (such as which output formats etc.)